PROFFARO/nexus/README.md

 ## 🌟 Overview

-NEXUS is an intelligent honeypot platform that simulates realistic corporate environments to attract, analyze, and learn from cyber attackers.
-The system uses cutting-edge AI technology to provide dynamic responses and comprehensive forensic analysis, making it one of the most advanced honeypot solutions available.
+nexus is an intelligent honeypot platform that simulates realistic corporate environments to attract, analyze, and learn from cyber attackers.
+The system uses AI technology to provide dynamic responses and comprehensive forensic analysis, making it one of the most adaptive honeypot solutions available.

 ### 🎯 Key Features